-- 3. Commission Order.
-After the FEIS has been issued, FERC's Commissioners will meet to consider granting authority to the LNG applicants to construct and operate the waterfront LNG facility.
-In addition to information from the Coast Guard contained in the LOR and LOR analysis, FERC Commissioners consider information in the FEIS to help them make their decision on whether to approve a proposed LNG project.
-Commission Orders normally contain a series of conditions that LNG applicants should satisfy before the facility will be authorized to begin construction and operation.
-Although there is no required regulatory timeframe, the Commission Order is normally expected approximately 2 months after the FEIS has been published.
-The following activities normally take place between the time the Commission Order is issued and construction begins: - a.
-Emergency Response Plan (ERP) & Cost Sharing Plan (CSP).
+- a.
+Emergency Response Plan (ERP) and Cost Sharing Plan (CSP).
 In accordance with the Energy Policy Act of 2005, section 311(d) and the Natural Gas Act, 15 U.S.C. § 717b, LNG facility operators are required to develop an ERP, which includes a CSP, and these should be approved by FERC prior to any site construction.
 The applicant should consult with the Coast Guard, along with other state and local agencies, during their preparation of the ERP and CSP.
-The Coast Guard's LOR Analysis may convey recommendations to FERC on items the COTP feels should be addressed in the ERP and/or CSP.
 Because the ERP should be developed and approved prior to construction, and the construction phase can take 3 years or more, the Coast Guard recommends that the content of the ERP be reviewed annually during the construction phase of the project.
 This review should be conducted in conjunction with the annual WSA review, discussed in section 4.e of this enclosure, to determine if both the WSA and the ERP are still accurate and sufficient.
 Items that may be included in a typical ERP and CSP are listed below.

-(1) ERP.
+- (1) ERP.
 The ERP may address, but is not limited to, the following items:

 - (a) Waterfront Fire-Fighting

 - (b) In-Transit Fire-Fighting

 - (c) Public Notification Systems